-Economic inequality is Janus-faced.
+Richard Freeman NBER 1050 Massachusetts Avenue Cambridge, MA 02138 freeman@nber.org Economic inequality is Janus-faced.
 Inequality creates incentives for people to move from lower rewarding activities to higher rewarding activities, which raises output and should reduce the difference in rewards.
 Inequality also produces differences in living standards that can lead some into poverty and social exclusion.
 In public debate, persons on the right stress the effect of inequality on incentives and work effort while persons on the left stress the effect of inequality on living standards for those with low incomes.
 Both are important.

-From the 1960s through the present, Sweden was a world leader in reducing inequality and poverty.
-In the labor market, institutional wage determination compressed hourly earnings for persons with the same measured skills and limited differentials across skill groups (Björklund and Freeman, 1997); while dispersion of literacy and numeracy skills in Sweden was also low compared to the US (Devroye and Freeman, 2003).
+Since the 1960s Sweden has been a world leader in reducing inequality and poverty.
+In the labor market, institutional wage determination compressed hourly earnings for persons with similar measured skills and limited differentials across skill groups (Björklund and Freeman, 1997); while dispersion of literacy and numeracy skills in Sweden was also low compared to the US (Devroye and Freeman, 2003).
 Family background played a smaller role in labor market success than the US (Solon, 2002; Björklund and Jäntti, 1997; Björklund et al., 2002).
 Inequality was lower in Sweden than in the US in long run/permanent earnings and income as well as in the transitory component (Aaberge et al. 2002).
 Generous welfare benefits and high tax rates extended egalitarianism beyond the working population, so that the disposable income in the bottom decile of the income distribution was closer to the median than in most other countries.
 As a result a poor child in Sweden had a higher income than a poor child in the US despite the US having higher per capita GDP.
 These facts led Social Democrats in Sweden and elsewhere to see the country as establishing an attractive welfare state alternative to more market-driven capitalist economies.

 The huge recession that hit Sweden in 1991-94 challenged the viability of the Swedish model.
-Rates of unemployment rose from below 2 % to over $9\%^3$ , and the proportion of the
+Rates of unemployment rose from below 2 % to over 9%3, and the proportion of the work force on labor market programs reached 5.5% in 1994.
+The employment to population rate fell from 83.1 in 1990 to 70.7 in 1997,4 in large part because Sweden reduced public sector employment to

-&lt;sup>1 Sweden was not the only country with a highly egalitarian distribution of income.
+1 Sweden was not the only country with a highly egalitarian distribution of income.
 Other Scandinavian countries and Belgium also had low inequality in labor market earnings and in total income, while Japan has low inequality in total income.

-$^{2}$ In 1991 the disposable income of adults aged 20-64 in the bottom decile of the income distribution was 60% that of the median.
+2 In 1991 the disposable income of adults aged 20-64 in the bottom decile of the income distribution was 60% that of the median.
 Among children 0-17 the ratio the disposable income of those in the bottom decile was 67% of median income.
-Among adults, the ratio of disposable income in the top decile to income in the bottom decile was 2.67, while among children the ratio of income in the top decile to income in the bottom decile was 2.23.
+Among adults, the ratio of disposable income in the top decile to income in the bottom decile was 2.67, while among children the ratio of income in the top decile to income in the bottom decile was 2.23 (Björklund and Freeman, 1997).

-&lt;sup>3 Unemployment rates vary depending on whether they have been adjusted for international comparability or not.
+3 Unemployment rates vary depending on whether they have been adjusted for international comparability or not.
 The National Institute of Economic Research Sweden gives quarterly open unemployment rates that reach 9.4% in 1993Q4 and in 1997Q1.
 OECD gives standardized unemployment rates of 1.7% in 1990 that rise to 9.6% in 1996 and 9.9% in 1997.